fbosch/waybar-nixos-updates/README.md

 # waybar-nixos-updates
-A Waybar update checking script for NixOS.
+A Waybar update checking script for NixOS that checks for available updates and displays them in your Waybar.

 Here's how the module looks in Waybar with and without updates: